 New students seeking a BBCC degree or planning to enroll in math or English courses must take placement tests prior to meeting with an advisor and registering for classes unless they have previously fulfilled BBCC math and English requirements at another college or university.
 The fee is \$10.00 per test.
-Testing dates, times and locations are printed in the guarterly class schedules available online and also provided to new applicants with the new student registration information.
-Students are allowed to retake the English and math placement tests once.
-After that they must wait one calendar year or provide documentation of their subsequent completion of an English and/or math course.
-The most recent placement score will be used.
+Please see the BBCC Testing webpage for information on scheduling a testing time.
 Placement test scores are void after two years.
-Students living out of the area may take math and English placement tests at a local community college.
+Students living out of the area may take math and English placement tests at a local college.
 Scores should be sent directly to the BBCC Admissions/Registration Office.
-For further information, prospective students may call the Admissions/Registration Office at 509,793,2061.
+For further information, prospective students may call the Testing Center at 509.793.2064.